Wizkiller96/WizBot/docs/md/guides/vps-linux-guide.md

 After that, your droplet should be ready for use.

-[Setting up Nadeko on a VPS (Digital Ocean)]: #setting-up-nadeko-on-a-linux-vps-digital-ocean-droplet
+[Setting up WizBot on a VPS (Digital Ocean)]: #setting-up-wizbot-on-a-linux-vps-digital-ocean-droplet